-The Broken Hill Project comprises three exploration licences that cover a 40 km trend of rocks prospective for nickel-copper-PGE in mafic and ultramafic rocks and lead-zinc-silver in "Broken Hill-style" deposits hosted mostly by metasedimentary and related rocks.
+The Broken Hill Project comprises three exploration licences that cover a 40 km trend of rocks prospective for two distinct styles of mineralisation:

+- 1. PGE-copper-nickel associated with ultramafic rocks; and - 2.
+Zinc-lead-silver in "Broken Hill-style" deposits hosted mostly by metasedimentary rocks and amphibolites.